 Why should I be concerned?

-Next to smoking, radon is the leading cause of lung cancer, attributable to 16% of lung cancer deaths in Canada per year.
+Next to smoking, radon is the leading cause of lung cancer in Canada.
 Canadian standards recommend that homeowners take corrective action if the radon concentration in their home is more than 200 becquerels per cubic metre (Bq/m3).
 The only way to find out how much radon is in your home is to test for it.

 How can I test for radon?